 Between 2000 and 2010 there was a tangible shift in the way much Australian Shiraz was made, with cool-climate styles coming into their own and complexity gaining ground over sheer power.
 A new generation of wines began to emerge, working towards the elegantly spicy styles of the northern Rhone.

 One uniquely Australian application of Shiraz is to blend it with Cabernet Sauvignon.
-This was a previously unheard of tradition in the Old World, but the blend has become so popular that it now represents a sizeable proportion of Australian red wine blends.
+This was a previously unheard-of tradition in the Old World, but the blend has become so popular that it now represents a sizeable proportion of Australian red wine blends.
 The other major Shiraz blend emulates the idiosyncratic wines of the Cote Rotie by adding a small proportion of Viognier to the wine.
-Australian Shiraz-Viognier has forged a formidable reputation on the international stage and some of the best examples can fetch triple-figure prices.
+Australian Shiraz-Viognier wines have forged a formidable reputation on the international stage; some of the best examples can fetch triple-figure prices.